zranger1/pixelblaze-client/README.md

  an optional saveFlash parameter, which is False by default, and uses the enable_flash_save() safety mechanism (described in the API documentation) to prevent inadvertent flash saves.

-## v0.9.3
-Minor update - fixed endian-ness related bug in the enumerator, and changed Pixelblaze.waitforEmptyQueue() to actually do what it says in the documentation.
-(It was throwing an exception on timeouts, rather than returning False as described.
-Thanks to [Nick_W](https://github.com/NickWaterton) for finding the bug and suggesting a fix!)

 ## Previously...
 See [changelog.md](https://github.com/zranger1/pixelblaze-client/blob/main/changelog.md) for details on previous versions.